Ideas for international airlines during and beyond the crisis

-The basis for the above-mentioned services is provided by (bio)sensors for the in-flight examination of passengers in order to detect any medical conditions and provide possible treatment recommendations.
+The basis for the above-mentioned services is provided by (bio)sensors for examining passengers during the flight in order to detect any illnesses and provide possible treatment recommendations.
 The sensors are integrated into the aircraft seats or cabin furnishings and can be configured variably according to requirements.
 The sensors can be applied to the body by the passengers themselves.
 In the best case, they function contactlessly.

 Another idea would be anti-stress and relaxation programs that can be offered on the flights.

 Neuro- and Biofeedback

 Long-haul flights in particular offer an optimal opportunity for passengers to become more familiar with the concepts of neuro- and biofeedback methods.
 Furthermore, they can convince themselves of their effectiveness directly, on the basis of an often strenuous long-haul flight.

 The development of such aeronautical components can be carried out in cooperation with appropriate manufacturers.

 Rehabilitation of the sector

 The airlines and aircraft manufacturers, in particular Lufthansa and Airbus, can market the health measures described above as a contribution to 'public health' - a kind of de-stressing for the common good.
 If necessary, this can restore the somewhat tarnished image of the airlines as the worldwide 'carriers' of the virus.